delodell/jollyjump/wp-content/plugins/wpsso/readme.txt

 &#x2605;&#x2605;&#x2605;&#x2605;&#x2605; &mdash; "What a fantastic plugin.
 If you want to fix all the errors in search console for structured data, this is the plugin to use.
 Love it." - [goviral](https://wordpress.org/support/topic/makes-schema-so-easy/)

-&#x2605;&#x2605;&#x2605;&#x2605;&#x2605; &mdash; "I've tried a number of WP SEO platforms and find this to be the most relevant and most completely thought-out platform for maximising web and social search results and presentation.
-Really impressed.
-Great support too!" - [pixmoto](https://wordpress.org/support/topic/best-seo-platform-on-the-market/)
+&#x2605;&#x2605;&#x2605;&#x2605;&#x2605; &mdash; "This plugin saves me so much time, and it has really lifted my SERP rankings.
+Most of my keywords I now rank 1-3 position.
+I also noticed after about a week that my impressions have gone up at least 75%.
+I upgraded to the pro version which gave me even more options." - [playnstocks](https://wordpress.org/support/topic/excellent-plugin-and-support-200/)

 &#x2605;&#x2605;&#x2605;&#x2605;&#x2605; &mdash; "Yoast on steroids!
 As an SEO marketer, I love using Yoast for my basic on-page SEO.
 But Yoast only allows you to enter basic Open Graph social settings.
-This plugin gives you SO many more options on completing the Open Graph for Facebook, Twitter cards, Pinterest etc. If you use WordPress, I totally recommend using this SEO plugin to help with better rankings in the SERPS!" - [gregmontag](https://wordpress.org/support/topic/yoast-on-steroids/)
+This plugin gives you SO many more options on completing the Open Graph for Facebook, Twitter cards, Pinterest etc. If you use WordPress, I totally recommend using this plugin to help with better rankings in the SERPS!" - [gregmontag](https://wordpress.org/support/topic/yoast-on-steroids/)

 <h3>WPSSO Core Standard Features</h3>

-* Creates complete and accurate meta tags for:
+* Complete and accurate meta tags for ALL social sites, search engines, and messaging apps:

+	* Buffer
 	* Facebook / Open Graph
 	* Google+
 	* Google's Knowledge Graph
 	* Google's Rich Card SEO
 	* LinkedIn
+	* ManageWP
 	* Pinterest Rich Pins
+	* Pocket
+	* Skype
 	* Twitter Cards
+	* WhatsApp
+	* Weibo
-	* Weibo and many more.
+	* **And many more.** :)

-* Offers Pinterest-specific Rich Pin meta tags and [Structured Data](https://developers.google.com/search/docs/guides/intro-structured-data) Schema markup for Google.
+* Pinterest Rich Pin meta tags and [Structured Data](https://developers.google.com/search/docs/guides/intro-structured-data) Schema markup for Google.

-* Provides settings for robots noindex, nofollow, noarchive, and nosnippet for each post / page.
+* Configurable website / business social accounts for Schema markup and Google's Knowledge Graph.

+* Adds author, publisher, and website markup using Schema JSON-LD for Google's Knowledge Graph.

+* User profile contact fields for Facebook / Open Graph, Twitter Cards, Schema markup, and Google's Knowledge Graph.

+* Adds markup for the [Google Sitelinks Searchbox](https://developers.google.com/search/docs/data-types/sitelinks-searchbox).

-* Includes support for custom post types, custom taxonomy / terms, user profile pages, and attachment pages.
+* Includes meta tags and markup for custom post types, custom taxonomy / terms, user profile pages, and attachment pages.

-* Uses images from a variety of sources, including featured, attached, gallery shortcode, images from HTML tags in the content, or a custom fallback image.
+* Uses images from several sources, including featured, attached, gallery shortcode, images from HTML tags in the content, or a custom fallback image.

 * Features customizable image dimensions for Facebook / Open Graph, Schema markup, Google Rich Card SEO, Pinterest Rich Pins, and Twitter Cards.

 * Configurable maximum title and description lengths, including both hard and soft limits.

+* Optional settings for robots noindex, nofollow, noarchive, and nosnippet for each post / page.

 * Contextual help for *every* plugin option and [comprehensive online documentation](https://wpsso.com/docs/plugins/wpsso/).

-* Configurable website / business social accounts for Schema markup and Google's Knowledge Graph.

-* Adds author, publisher, and website markup using Schema JSON-LD for Google's Knowledge Graph.

-* Adds markup for the [Google Sitelinks Searchbox](https://developers.google.com/search/docs/data-types/sitelinks-searchbox).

-* User profile contact fields for Facebook / Open Graph, Twitter Cards, Schema markup, and Google's Knowledge Graph.

 * Built-in support for [Accelerated Mobile Pages (AMP)](https://wordpress.org/plugins/amp/) and [AMP for WP - Accelerated Mobile Pages](https://wordpress.org/plugins/accelerated-mobile-pages/) plugins.